rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

     server.
 4. For the username, enter ``root``.
 5. For the password, enter the root user's password.
-6. Click the option to establish the new connection to your server.
+6. Click the option to establish a new connection to your server.

 ### Upload your site

 The next step is to upload your site to the cloud server.
 However, you must upload the HTML file to the correct location on the cloud server.

-Apache is configured to look in a specific directory for content to serve on the web.
-This special directory is referred to as the **DocumentRoot**.
+Apache is configured to look in a specific directory, **DocumentRoot**, for content to serve on the web.

-On a server running the Ubuntu&reg; operating system, the DocumentRoot is located at ``/var/www``, so you must upload your site file to that directory.
+On a server running the Ubuntu&reg; operating system, **DocumentRoot** is located at ``/var/www``, so you must upload your site file to that directory.
 Navigate to that directory in your SFTP client, then replace the existing **index.html** file with your file.

 ### Test your site

-Now that the correct HTML file is uploaded to the correct directory, you should see your site when you refresh your browser, as shown in the following
+Now that you uploaded the correct HTML file to the correct directory, you should see your site when you refresh your browser, as shown in the following
 image: